madaster/madaster.github.io/building-process.md

 ---

 ## What information is shown here?
-The information shown in this table is based on the active source files that have been uploaded for this building.
-The table is horizontally organized into seven materials families.
-In addition to the organization into materials families, there is a vertically subdivision into the different stages of the building process.
+The information shown here is based on the active source files uploaded with this building.
+The table is divided horizontally into a material classification (Madaster or Table3-NL_SfB).
+Vertically, a subdivision is made into the different phases of the building process.

-For each building stage, the materials are shown in percentages.
-E.g. in the ‘Demolition’ column, you can see how much stony material will be demolished.
-This is expressed as a percentage, and by the weight and volume.
-To do this, the ‘Demolition’ stage must be linked to the materials in the source file to enable the Madaster platform to read this data.
-This also applies to the ‘New’ stage of the building process.
+For each construction phase, the materials are shown in percentages.
+For example, you can see how much stony material will be demolished in the 'demolition' column.
+This is expressed as a percentage and in weight and volume.
+For this, an element in the source file must have been assigned the phase 'demolition'.
+This also applies to the phase 'new' in the building process.

-If there is no match between the element and the building process stage, the stage is unknown.
-Therefore the element will be visible in the column ‘Unknown’ under the 5 stages.

-By clicking on a circle, you can retrieve more information on the material.
-A new small screen is opened explaining which materials and products were used.
-The material type ‘Stone ' can be further specified by the materials ‘Concrete’ and ‘Brick’, and the product ‘Reinforced column’ which, in turn, consists of ‘Brick’.
-You can also see what the volume is of each material used.
+By clicking on a circle, you will get more information.
+A new screen will open, in which you can see which materials and products have been used.
+For example, the material type 'brick' can be specified to the materials 'concrete' and 'brick' and to the products 'reinforced pillar' which in turn consists of 'brick'.
+The volume in which each material occurs can be seen.

-In addition, it is possible to click on stage of the building process, for example ’Current’ and ‘Demolition’.
-Subsequently, a new screen opens where you gain insight into the applied products per building process stage.
-Here you can filter on keyword(s) and classification method (left column).
+It is also possible to click on a phase, for example 'Current' or 'Demolition'.
+You will then go to a new screen where you will get insight into the applied products of this specific phase.
+On this page you can filter by keyword and classification method (left column).

-## What stages does the building process consist of?
-The building process consists of five stages.
-It starts with the current stage.
-This is the present state of the materials in the building.
-In the demolition stage, it is specified what materials will be demolished, exactly.
-This results in the ‘casco’ column: this is what remains of the materials after demolition.
-The new materials that are added during the building process, are displayed in the ‘virgin materials’ column.
-The ‘casco’ status, merged with the new materials, results in the ‘Final’ column.
+### WHICH PHASES DOES THE BUILDING PROCESS CONSIST OF?

+- Current; the state of affairs at the start of the renovation;
+- Demolition; all materials and products leaving the building;
+- Casco; the state of affairs after demolition (calculation = Current minus Demolition);
+- New; all new (virgin) and reused materials and products added to the building during the renovation;
+- Final; the final result of the renovation (calculation = Casco plus New).

 **Filter**
-In this view you can use the filter.
-You can filter on materials or products by entering keywords in the filter section.
-The keywords will affect the results in the circles.
-To delete the filters you can click on the cross next to them.
+In this overview a filter can be used.
+In the filter, materials or products can be entered, and only these materials or products are shown in the table.
+The search results in the filter can be turned off by clicking on the cross.

-When a specific product is selected (in the middle of this screen), you can see more product information on the ‘Material’, ‘Product’, ‘IFC’ and ‘Circular’ tabs (at the right-hand side of the screen).